Tuition and Financial Aid

 Other Financial Resources

-You can make payments online using the Student Portal.
+As a student, you can make payments online using the Student Portal.
 For help navigating the online payment process, check out our step-by-step guide.

 Each spring, colleges around the country send prospective students a financial estimate to show them what it will cost to attend their institution.
 While the contents may seem overwhelming, we will work with you so you can fully understand your financial estimate.